I Was The First Person To Test The Coronavirus Vaccine

 The race for a vaccine for the novel coronavirus, officially termed COVID-19, is on.
 As the number of cases all over the world continues to rise, pharmaceutical companies and academic institutions are scrambling to create an immunization shot that might halt the spread of the virus.

-So yesterday, at 8 a.m., researchers at Kaiser Permanente Washington Research Institute in Seattle began the first test in humans of an experimental vaccine for the new coronavirus, reports the Associated Press.
-While just four people were given the shot yesterday, in total 45 participants will receive it during this trial, which is meant to determine its safety, according to The New York Times.
+So on Monday, at 8 a.m., researchers at Kaiser Permanente Washington Research Institute in Seattle began the first test in humans of an experimental vaccine for the new coronavirus, reports the Associated Press.
+While just four people were given the shot, in total 45 participants will receive it during this trial, which is meant to determine its safety, according to The New York Times.
 Other studies will assess how well it works.
 Even if all goes well, it'll likely take a year for the vaccine, which is made by Moderna, Inc., to become available.

 Advertisement